datastructures-js/graph/README.md

 ```

 ### .addVertex(key, value)
-adds a vertex to the graph.
+Adds a vertex to the graph.

 <table>
   <tr>